 After that, she worked as a Post-Doctoral Research Fellow under the “5x1000” funding Program of the Università del Salento (Italy).
 The purpose of the project was to analyze the role that interpersonal psychological factors play in the quality of working alliance of patients with eating disorders.

-She has a wide experience also as a teacher developed at the Catholic University (Milan, Italy), University of Milano-Bicocca (Milan, Italy), and Università del Salento (Brindisi, Italy).
+She has a wide experience also as a Lecturer developed at the Catholic University (Milan, Italy), University of Milano-Bicocca (Milan, Italy), and Università del Salento (Brindisi, Italy).
 She taught several courses within the areas of risk communication, developmental and clinical psychology, psychometrics, data analysis, and psychological testing.